 Divorce and custody litigation can be just as hard on children as it is on the couple involved.
 Even if you do not intend for it to happen, your children can still get caught in the middle.
 This may cause them to feel like they have to choose sides.
 Mediation can allow you to focus on the children’s needs so that the both of you can create a parenting plan that allows you to remain active participants in their lives.

-Mediators are neutral
+Divorce Mediators are Neutral

-In order for mediation to work, the mediator must be neutral.
+In order for divorce mediation to work, the mediator must be neutral.
 The mediator will help you stay on track if past arguments or negative emotions start to come to the surface during a mediation session.
 The process might also show you that it is possible for you and your ex to still work together.
 It also provides a safe environment where blame and finger-pointing are not welcome.

-If you and your spouse are looking for a less-contentious way to end your marriage, then divorce mediation might the solution you need.
+If you and your spouse are looking for a less-contentious way to end your marriage, then divorce mediation might be the solution you need.
 Through the mediation process, the two of you can work toward a settlement and custody arrangement that is fair to both of you and beneficial to your children.